apache/thrift/doc/specs/thrift-compact-protocol.md

 ### String encoding

 *String*s are first encoded to UTF-8, and then send as binary.
+They do not include a NUL delimiter.

 ### Double encoding